nicklockwood/RandomSequence/README.md

 Version 1.2

 - Updated algorithm to generate numbers in the full 32-bit range.
-IF UPGRADING, YOU MUST SET THE VERSION EXPLICITLY TO MAINTAIN COMPATIBILITY WITH OLDER SHUFFLE SEQUENCES
+IF UPGRADING, YOU MUST SET THE VERSION TO 0 TO MAINTAIN COMPATIBILITY WITH OLDER SHUFFLE SEQUENCES
 - Deprecated `value` and `nextValue` methods
 - Now requires ARC

-Version 1.1
+Version 1.1 (unreleased)

 - Updated array shuffle to use more even distribution.
 IF UPGRADING, YOU MUST SET VERSION TO 0 TO MAINTAIN COMPATIBILITY WITH OLDER SHUFFLE SEQUENCES
 - Added algorithm version number